Transformer Reference

 ASCII

 Removes non-printable characters and replaces non-ASCII characters with their closest ASCII equivalents.
+Particularly useful for Active Directory sAMAccountName and other legacy systems with strict character requirements.

 Note: The ASCII transformer performs operations on the base level, not the extended set.